MedKhem/grobid-dictionaries/README.md

 ## Training

 Training a GROBID model is actually about creating new model trained on the available training data.
 And generating training data from new PDF documents using GROBID-dictionaries, to be corrected afterwards, needs the existence of a trained model (even slightly trained).
 We provide [toy data](https://github.com/MedKhem/grobid-dictionaries/tree/master/toyData/) to create first models for each segmentation level.
-The architecture of directories and files should be respected as it is when new files are added to the training dataset.

 For creating, training or re-training the models, the followings commands should be executed.

 First rename the training data *skeletonwithToyData* directory to *resources*.